Common SAP Licensing Pitfalls and How to Avoid Them

 Therefore, overlooking indirect access points – for example, failing to license a middleware that feeds data into SAP or ignoring that data from SAP is exposed to thousands of external users – can lead to compliance issues and surprise bills.

-Indirect use is easy to overlook because it’s not always visible in the SAP user list; it happens through interfaces and integrations, often maintained by technical teams separate from licensing.
+Indirect use is easy to overlook because it’s not always visible in the SAP user list; it occurs through interfaces and integrations, often maintained by technical teams separate from those responsible for licensing.

 Practical Scenario: